 Many addiction treatment centers and sober living houses alike use morning meditations as part of their recovery programs.

 There are different types of meditation, but the common goal is personal care of the mind and spirit.
-In the last ten years, hundreds of studies have been released that tout the benefits of meditation.
+In the last ten years, hundreds of studies tout the benefits of meditation.
 For example, practicing daily meditation has been proven to boost physical health by increasing immune function and decreasing pain and inflammation.
 Additionally, research shows that meditation improves a person’s emotional well-being through increasing positive emotion and decreasing depression, anxiety, and stress.

 Mindfulness meditation is a technique that helps us become aware of what is already true so that we purposely pay attention to the present moment.

 It promotes relaxation, understanding, and introspection, without judgment.